emvolz-phylodynamics/ebola2014-phylodynamicsPractical/README.md

 * extract and analyze 'meta-data' associated with each sequence such as the time of sampling and country of origin
 * carry out ancestral state estimation to infer the likely location of lineages over the history fo the epidemic.

+You will carry out this analysis on a random subset of the available sequences and your results will be unique.
+Make a note of the main results of your analysis:

+1. Estimate the reproduction number in Siera Leone in mid-2014
+2. Estimate when the epidemic peaked
+3. Estimate when the epidemic originated in humans
+4. Estimate the country or origin of the epidemic

 ## Installation and setup